FRCS surpasses 2021-22 annual revenue target

 He says the FRCS ended July on a very high note, recording a total collection of $186.6m which is above the forecast by $6.4m or 3.5%.

-Last month’s collections have shown spectacular growth in comparison to July 2021 collections with an increase in revenue by $71.9m or 62.6%,” he said.
+Last month’s collections have shown spectacular growth in comparison to July 2021 collections with an increase in revenue by $71.9m or 62.6%.

 Dixon says the 2021-22 revenue collection started relatively slow with August 2021 recording one of the lowest collections of $84.4m since the first wave of the COVID-19 pandemic.